-As year old, resident of Cabuyao Laguna worked as a seafarer from January 1998 until February 2020.
+As a seafarer from January 1998 until February 2020.
 Since 2006, he was employed as a chief cook under different contracts by MAERSK Filipinas Crewing, Inc. In 2009, he suffered from Hernia but it was surgically repaired.
 On June 3, 2018, he sought for medical consultation at a hospital in China after he experienced difficulty in urinating with penile pain and a bulging scrotal mass.
 An ultrasound was performed with a diagnosis of Hernia.